 Nanomedicine, transhumanism and NBIC in the medical field: promises and risks

-By AVICENN – Last added October 2022
+By AVICENN – Last updated May 2025

 The acronym NBIC refers to the convergence of nanotechnologies (N) with biotechnologies (B), information sciences (I), and cognitive sciences (C).